-Male Female

-Blue shirt with stiff collar Blue blouse with stiff collar
+- ► Blue shirt with stiff collar

-Sixth Form tie Sixth Form tie
+- Sixth form tie

-Black V-neck sweater with School badge Black V-neck sweater with School badge
+- Black V-neck jumper/ sweatshirt with school badge

-Black trousers Preferred option black pinstriped skirt or trousers otherwise PLAIN black skirt or trousers of classic design
+- Black trousers, black pinstriped skirt or plain black skirt (classic design)

-Dark socks Black tights
+- Dark socks or black tights

-Sensible black shoes Sensible black shoes
+- Flat black shoes

-Dark overcoat Dark overcoat
+- Dark overcoat

 NO jewellery or make-up is to be worn.
 Hair - very short and shaved heads and dyed hair is not permitted.
-Gel and wax are not permitted for health and safety reasons
+Gel and wax are not permitted for health and safety reasons.